 A trip to Worsley offers the perfect day out.
-Set in a leafy village environment you can leisurely explore the beautiful canalside walks alongside the world famous Bridgewater Canal or experience the beautiful Worsley Woods.
+Set in a leafy village environment you can discover the RHS Garden Bridgewater, leisurely explore the beautiful canalside walks alongside the world famous Bridgewater Canal or experience the beautiful Worsley Woods.

 The village's restaurants and pubs make it an ideal place to visit for Sunday lunch with the papers, afternoon tea (download our new tea trail booklet) or a romantic meal for two.

 Worsley hides a fascinating heritage too though, through its past life as the hub of the transport revolution!
 Take the self-guided 1 mile circular walk and learn about the clock that strikes 13, underground canals and steam boats.

 A clock that strikes 13, revolutions, 52 miles of underground canals, steam boats and early Victorian architecture... oh! and a certain Mr Lowry.
 There's more to Salford than its favourite son and those matchstick men and matchstick cats and dogs.
 A one mile self-guided walk taking in places of historic interest in Worsley village.

 A walk along the banks of the Bridgewater Canal is a journey to the past and a glimpse into the future.
 Every stretch of the waterway has a story to tell about human ingenuity, endurance and events that shaped Salford and the world.
 Today the canal is buzzing with walkers, cyclists, anglers, volunteers, school groups, families and the local community.

 Worsley Woods occupies around 30 hectares of countryside.
 The site can be reached from Salford's network of looplines or the historical Bridgewater Canal.
 With beautiful woodland to amble around and the Kempnough Brook flowing through, Worsley Woods offer a welcome break from city life.